xataio/agent/README.md

 We provide a docker-compose file to start the agent and the Postgres database.

 Edit the `.env.production` file in the root of the project.
-You need to set the `PUBLIC_URL` and the API key for at least OpenAI.
+You need to set the `PUBLIC_URL`, `DATABASE_URL`, and the API key for at least OpenAI.

 Start a local instance via docker compose: